puppetlabs/puppet-docs/source/pe/2.5/compliance_tutorial.markdown

 ![tutorial_group][]

 There, she notices that a user was completely deleted from all three nodes, and something odd happened with a file.
-She immediately rejects the deletion of the user...
+She immediately clicks the (-) button to reject the deletion of the user...

 ![tutorial_reject_user][]